Housing and Residence Life: Move-In Information

 Service to SAIC Students: Ship-To-School!

 Ship-To-School is a program offered by Collegeboxes, Inc. to help students get their items from home to school.
 We have worked with this company for more than ten years and they serve many schools across the nation.
-Ship-To-School service allows you to schedule FedEx to pick up your items at your home, ship the items for temporary storage near school, and then deliver everything to SAIC as yo arrive to school.
+Ship-To-School service allows you to schedule FedEx to pick up your items at your home, ship the items for temporary storage near school, and then deliver everything to SAIC before domestic student move in so they are waiting in your room!

 The process is simple: go to collegeboxes.com to register for Ship-To-School; they schedule a FedEx pick up your items from your home and ship everything to their local storage facility; then they deliver them to your room as the school year begins.
 Don't worry that you don't know your room assignment yet—SAIC will work with Collegeboxes to ensure they have the right room number.
 Students will need to contract with Collegeboxes on an individual basis—head to Collegeboxes.com for more information.